orgua/OneWireHub/README.md

 - arduino-dependencies are found in the mockup "arduino.h" (for portability and tests)

 ### Recent development (latest at the top):
+- faster CRC16 (ds2450 and ds2408 and ds2423), still potential left if there are remaining timing-problems
+- refactored the interface: hub.poll() replaces hub.waitForRequest()
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete
 - implement and test ds2438
 - fix bug: only one ds2401 possible?
 - fix bug: buffer-overrun when using more than 4 active slaves
-- replace search() algorithm, safes a lot of ram (HubTest-Minimal4 needs 3986 & 155 byte instead of 3928 & 891 byte)
+- replace search() algorithm, safes a lot of ram (debug-codesize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte)
 - fix bug: infinite loop when waitForRequest() is called without attached sensor
 - fix bug: infinite loop when (for example) >=1 ds2401 are attached and waitForRequest() is called
 - fix bug: temp-calculation was wrong (ds18b20, ds2438) and used something like round(abs(floor(float-value)))